 The CUI requirements in this publication should be applied to the nonfederal organization's general purpose internal information systems processing, storing, or transmitting CUI.
-Some specialized systems (e.g., industrial/process control systems, medical devices, or Computer Numerical Control machines), may have restrictions or limitations on the application of certain CUI requirements.
-The system security plan (Requirement 3.12.4) should be used to describe any enduring exceptions to the requirements to accommodate such issues.
-Other individual, isolated, or temporary deficiencies should be managed though plans of action (Requirement 3.12.2).
+Some specialized systems (e.g., industrial/process control systems, medical devices, or Computer

-&lt;sup>17 While the primary purpose of this publication is to define requirements to protect the confidentiality of CUI, there is a close relationship between confidentiality and integrity since many of the underlying security mechanisms at the information system level support both security objectives.
+17 While the primary purpose of this publication is to define requirements to protect the confidentiality of CUI, there is a close relationship between confidentiality and integrity since many of the underlying security mechanisms at the information system level support both security objectives.
 Thus, the integrity requirements (either basic or derived) may have a significant, albeit indirect, effect on the ability of an organization to protect the confidentiality of CUI.

-$^{18}$ The security control references in Appendix D are included to promote a better understanding of the CUI security requirements.
+$^{^{18}}$ The security control references in Appendix D are included to promote a better understanding of the CUI security requirements.
 The control references are not intended to impose additional requirements on nonfederal organizations.
 Moreover, because the security controls were developed for federal agencies, the supplemental guidance associated with those controls may not be applicable to nonfederal organizations.

-&lt;sup>19 To promote consistency, transparency, and comparability, compensatory security measures selected by organizations should be based on or derived from existing and recognized security standards and control sets, including, for example: ISO/IEC 27001 or NIST Special Publication 800-53.
+19 To promote consistency, transparency, and comparability, compensatory security measures selected by organizations should be based on or derived from existing and recognized security standards and control sets, including, for example: ISO/IEC 27001 /2-or NIST Special Publication 800-53.